spatie/typescript-transformer/docs/usage/writers.md

 }
 ```

-The `format` method takes a `TypesCollection` and outputs a string containing the TypeScript representation of the types.
+The `format` method takes a `TypesCollection` and outputs a string containing the TypeScript representation.

-In the `replacesSymbolsWithFullyQualifiedIdentifiers` method a boolean is returned that indicates whether to use fully qualified identifiers when replacing symbols or not.
-The `TypeDefinitionWriter` uses fully qualified identifiers whereas the `ModuleWriter` doesn't.
+In the `replacesSymbolsWithFullyQualifiedIdentifiers` method, a boolean is returned that indicates whether to use fully qualified identifiers when replacing symbols or not.

+The `TypeDefinitionWriter` uses fully qualified identifiers with a namespace, whereas the `ModuleWriter` doesn't.